Efficient and Convergent Sequential Pseudo-Likelihood Estimation of Dynamic Discrete Games: The -EPL Estimator

 While the asymptotic distribution is insensitive to iteration, we can obtain substantial finite-sample improvements by iterating and can even compute the finite-sample MLE by iterating to convergence.
-We proceed with a formal econometric analysis of these favorable finite-sample results here.
-Later on, they are illustrated in the Monte Carlo simulations in Section \ref{sec:Monte-Carlo-Simulations}.
+In this section, we proceed with a formal econometric analysis of the local convergence rate of the iterations to the maximum likelihood estimator, and we discuss the implications for finite sample performance.
+Later on, the finite sample properties are illustrated in the Monte Carlo simulations in Section \ref{sec:Monte-Carlo-Simulations}.

-Our finite-sample results are similar to those of the single-agent version of $k$-NPL in \citet{AgMir2002}, which also has the zero Jacobian property.
+Our results for the convergence rate to MLE are similar to those of the single-agent version of $k$-NPL in \citet{AgMir2002}, which also has the zero Jacobian property.
 In their Monte Carlo simulations, single-agent $k$-NPL iterations exhibit rapid finite-sample improvements and reliably converged to the finite-sample MLE. \citet{KasShim2008} then provided a formal econometric explanation for these results.
 The analysis of $k$-EPL's finite sample properties in this section is similar but also applies to games.